nikklein/geckoboard_tech_test/README.md

 In the program I use "iffy"(IIFE) to run the code.
 It calls function which creates or updates dataset, and a function ```setInterval``` which calls the same function with predefined interval.
 All it does it makes a simple request to Blockchain API and passes response body into function ```updateRates```.
 This function in turn updates rates and converts money to "coins" and passes all values into ```updateDataSet``` function.
 This function is a "wrapper" for Geckoboard API function which doesn't accepts arguments by default.
 Now data has been stored and sent to Geckoboard.

-#### Future development
-I tried to automatically generate many datasets from response body for all currencies at the same time.
-I spent a few hours to make it work.
-All I've done is that I can create dataset for all currencies with predefined names, however, for some reason it stores only value of last key in response body object.
-It would be cool if your API function accepts arguments to build datasets automatically.

 #### [Link to the Geckoboard dashboard] (https://objcoding.geckoboard.com/dashboards/DC4047A4A66CEDBF)